Microsoft Cinemania

-Microsoft Cinemania was an interactive movie guide as part of the Microsoft Home series of reference and educational multimedia application CD-ROM titles produced by Microsoft and published annually beginning in 1992 until 1997.
+Microsoft Cinemania was an interactive movie guide as part of the Microsoft Home series of reference and educational multimedia application CD-ROM titles produced by Microsoft and published annually from 1992 up until 1997.

 History

 The software was available for both Windows and Macintosh.
 Early versions for Windows were 16-bit, Cinemania 96 had both 16-bit and 32-bit EXEs for compatibility with Windows 3.1 and native Windows 95 support respectively.
 The last edition of Cinemania was released in 1997 and is the only purely 32-bit version.
 This version was supported on Windows 95 or Windows NT, or Apple Macintoshes running System 7.
 Melinda Gates, ex-wife of Bill Gates, worked on the development of this software in the early 1990s.

 Content

 The software was mainly a database of films, in a similar fashion to the Internet Movie Database, and gave descriptions of the films and who starred in them.
 Most of this information was not readily accessible before broadband internet.